Italy's PD opens door to possible 5-Star government, sets conditions

 “It looks as if a new government, perhaps with a different composition, will emerge,” German Finance Minister Olaf Scholz told German television.

 Mattarella will meet with all the parties in parliament, one by one, to see if a new coalition can be formed.
-He will begin with minor groups at 1400 GMT, but will not hear the main parties until Thursday, concluding with 5-Star at 1500 GMT.
+He was to begin with minor groups at 1400 GMT, but was not expected to hear the main parties until Thursday, concluding with 5-Star at 1500 GMT.

 Salvini said he would tell the president that he wants new elections following the March 2018 vote that led to the 5-Star/League government.
 However, newspaper Corriere della Sera said on Wednesday that he privately had doubts.